ash0ne/cognito-react-starter/README.md

 ## Overview

 - This project has all the necessary frontend and the sample code required to create a web app with Cognito oAuth
-- This frontend is designed to be fully functional as a standalone application irrespective of the backend you choose to use.
+- This frontend is designed to be fully functional as a standalone application irrespective of the backend you choose to use but has sections that seamlessly work with the APIs in [cognito-springboot-starter](https://github.com/ash0ne/cognito-springboot-starter).
 - This frontend project is initiated with [Create React App](https://github.com/facebook/create-react-app)

 ## Getting Started